Kitware/VolView/README.md

 ## Introduction

 VolView is an open source radiological viewer developed for clinical professionals.
 With VolView, you can have a deeper visual understanding of your data through interactive, cinematic volume rendering and easily visualize your DICOM data in 3D.
-Since VolView runs in your browser, you don’t need to install software and your data stays securely on your machine.
+Since VolView runs in your browser, you donâ€™t need to install software and your data stays securely on your machine.

 Major features of VolView include: